-Mumbai, Oct 12 (PTI) India's largest software exporter TCS today reported 2.1 per cent dip in net profit to Rs 6,446 crore for the September quarter on softness in banking and retail segments, but gave better guidance based on client optimism.
+Mumbai, Oct 12 (PTI) India's largest software exporter TCS on Thursday (12 October) reported 2.1 per cent dip in net profit to Rs 6,446 crore for the September quarter on softness in banking and retail segments, but gave better guidance based on client optimism.

-He said in retail, the company expects an improvement in the next few quarters, but declined to specify a timeline for BFS, the larger revenue contributor, where the commentary was limited to saying that the momentum is positive.
+He said in retail sector, whose contribution to revenues declined to 12 per cent, the company expects improvement in the next few quarters, but declined to specify a timeline for BFS, which contributes 33 per cent of the revenues, merely saying that the momentum is positive.

-Stating that BFS in Europe is doing good, Gopinathan said banks have moved beyond the fear of being disrupted by the fintech firms and are now experimenting on collaborative models, where he claimed TCS is having a foothold, and the future portends better prospects for the company.
+Stating that BFS in Europe is doing good, Gopinathan said banks have moved beyond the fear of being disrupted by the fintech firms and are now experimenting on collaborative models, where he claimed TCS has a foothold, and the future portends better prospects for the company.

 From the geographical perspective, the largest market of the US showed some softness, which was attributed by Gopinathan to the tech maturity in the market, which is resulting in faster growth in other markets which are catching up.

-On the margin perspective, the company was able to post a 1.70 per cent improvement to 25.1 per cent on the pretax gap, on the back of a 0.50 per cent help on account of currency, where dollar has been stable while rupee has depreciated against other currencies, and a 1.20 per cent help on operative efficiencies.
+On the margin perspective, the company was able to post a 1.70 per cent improvement to 25.1 per cent on the pre-tax front.
+This was on the back of a 1.20 per cent help from operational efficiencies and 0.50 per cent help on account of favourable currency movements.

 It added over 3,400 employees on a net basis during the reporting period, up from a fall of 1,400 employees in the preceding quarter, to take its total strength to 3.89 lakh.
 Attrition went down further to 11.3 per cent.

-It, however, made clear that even though there is a non-linearity in revenue growth and employee additions, it is not considering any layoffs.
+The company, however, made it clear that even though there is a non-linearity in revenue growth and employee additions, it is not considering any layoffs.

 Gopinathan said the company's variable payouts to employees will be 40 per cent higher when compared to the same period year-ago.

-Share of the upcoming digital stream grew to 19.7 per cent of the total revenues on the back of a 30 per cent growth, and TCS' human resources head Ajoy Mukherjee said 2.5 lakh of its workforce has been trained for the new skillsets.
+Share of the upcoming digital stream grew to 19.7 per cent of the total revenues on the back of a 30 per cent growth.
+TCS' Human Resources Head Ajoy Mukherjee said 2.5 lakh of its workforce has been trained for the new skillsets.